clarissecasicarino/clarissecasicarino/README.md

 # 💫 About Me:
 🌱 An extremely versatile developer capable of handling front-end and back-end technologies, creating visually captivating user experiences, and developing seamless Application Programming Interfaces.
-Manages ShopSM's web and mobile applications, delivering high-quality features, resolving bugs, and effectively managing stakeholder expectations.
+Manages ShopSM's web and mobile applications, delivering high-quality features, resolving bugs, and effectively meeting stakeholder expectations.
 Ultimately, a fast learner and a team-oriented professional with the ability to translate business requirements into concrete software solutions. <br>💬 If you have any work opportunity available for me, I look forward to getting in touch with you on LinkedIn or through email! <br>

 ## 🌐 Socials: